rabbitControl/RCP/RCPSpecification.md

 | **terminator** | - | byte | 0 | n | Terminator

-## ParameterGroup:
+## Parameter Group:

-A parameter-group is a parameter without value and a group-typedefintion without a default-value to organize parameters in a tree structure.
+A `Parameter Group` is a parameter without value and a group-typedefintion without a default-value to organize parameters in a tree structure.

-A parameter can only be child of excactly one group (see parent-property of parameter).
+A parameter can only be child of excactly one group (see parent-option of parameter).

-Default-override:
+#### Default override:

 | Name          | ID hex&nbsp;(dec)   | Type      | Default value   | Optional   | Description   |
 | --------------|---------------------|-----------|-----------------|------------|---------------|
 | widget | 0x26 (38) | widget data | List-widget (0x8000) | y | See: [Widget Specification](RCPWidget.md)

-### Root ParameterGroup
+#### Root Parameter Group

-The root ParameterGroup is a virtual parameter-group which does always exist.
+The root `Parameter Group` is a virtual group which does always exist.
 It defines the highest level in the hirarchy tree.

 The parameter-id of the root group is 0.

-No other Parameter is allowed to use this id.
+No other Parameter is allowed to use this parameter id.

 ## Update-value packet